habi/gratipay.com/www/about/policies/terms-of-service.md

   1. The Service is a platform to facilitate payments for goods or services.
-     The nature and scope of such goods or services (the "Work") is defined by each Project.
+     The nature and scope of such goods or services (the "Work") is defined by Projects established by Participants on the Service.

-  1. A Participant may establish a Project on the Service.
-A Participant who establishes a Project is also a Project Owner.
+  1. A Participant who establishes a Project is also a Project Owner.

   1. Projects may optionally have other Participants as Collaborators.
 The Project Owner is also a Collaborator.